GlasgowK2561/ShiftHub/README.md

 # ShiftHub
 A Business Scheduler Application

+## Introduction:
 When working in the service industry, it is often difficult to create an effective schedule to manage a team, especially when considering the schedules of each employee.
 Inspired by the challenges faced with scheduling and managing a team, ShiftMate will create a dependable, reliable, and easy to use application that aims to streamline the schedule making process.

+## Objective:
+Create a dependable, reliable, and easy to use application to streamline operations, and help manage a team.

+## Technical Details
+## Tools:
+NetBeans

+## Resources:
+JavaFX, MySQL

+## Programming Languages and Packages
+Java, JavaFX, MySQL

+### Target Audience
+Grocery Stores, Retailers, and Resturants.
+Any buisness trying to find a solution for scheduling needs!

 ### Main Functions
 1. Secure SQL Server Connection